cloudmailin/docs.cloudmailin.com/docs/faqs.md

 -
 Your emails should arrive within seconds (actually we aim for it to be less than a few milliseconds).
 Because we have written our own custom smtp server we don't poll for your emails, instead receive them as soon as they are sent to the server.
 A little bit of processing and they're sent straight on to your app.

+How do I change the website that my email is posted to -
+The CloudMailin website allows you to view all of your email addresses and to change the target location.
+Click [here](http://cloudmailin.com/addresses) to view and edit your addresses.

 How can I use my own domain name or email@mydomain.com instead of a CloudMailin address.
 -
 The easiest way to do this is to get your current email server to forward any mail sent to example@mydomain.com to your cloudmailin address.